Sicora Consulting

 • Agility

-So, Gallup’s Q12 is light on the factors of Care, Trust, and Resources, and completely lacking in Agility.
-At Sicora we feel that to be fully engaged organizations and people need to be agile, flexible and adaptive in a changing world.
+At Sicora Consulting, we feel that to be fully engaged there needs to be agile, flexible and adaptive in a changing world.
 To be ridged and resistant to change suggests disengagement.
 Here are the three statements used to measure Agility:

 • I feel encouraged to find new and better ways of doing things